September 26, 2024

 2. Create time and space for the human

 The magic of hospitality is all about human connection.
 So let’s get rid of all that boring HR admin that’s eating up people’s time.
-With Youda you can automate any logic based process from onboarding new employees, to absence management, performance management, feedback, shift swapping… you name it, we can automate it!
+With Youda you can automate any logic-based process from onboarding new employees to absence management, performance management, feedback, shift swapping… you name it, we can automate it!
 And you can also use our AI to make sure your people can access the information they need for themselves, so you’re no longer being pestered by all those questions about ‘what’s the policy for x’, ‘how many days holiday entitlement do I have left’, ‘what’s the recipe for y’.
 The result is a more consistent, instant and responsive experience for your people.
-And your managers, People Team and Leaders can get off their laptops and can spend time with your teams and customer and can focus on the work that actually moves the business forward.
+And your managers, People Team and leaders can get off their laptops and spend time with your teams and customers, and can focus on the work that actually moves the business forward.

 3. The ability to demonstrate the ROI